Agave: planting, growing, and caring for

 It is undoubtedly the centrepiece for a large exotic rockery, a gravel bed, or a sun-baked slope.

-Quickly complete your collection by discovering our Agaves, these low-maintenance plants, easy to grow in mild climates, to create a clean, mineral, and remarkably exotic decor.
+Quickly complete your collection by discovering our Agaves, these low-maintenance plants that are easy to grow in mild climates, creating a clean, mineral, and remarkably exotic decor.

 Description and Botany